 Internships and Field Work

-Our students have participated in exciting internships at pharmaceutical companies, environmental testing facilities, chromatography research/development firms, hospitals and other medical facilities, as well as at various other governmental and industrial sites.
+Our students have participated in exciting internships at pharmaceutical companies, environmental testing facilities, chromatography research/development firms, hospitals, and other medical facilities, as well as at various other governmental and industrial sites.
 In your third and fourth years, you can gain experience by serving as a student assistant, mentoring first- and second-year students in laboratories, preparing chemicals, answering questions, and demonstrating techniques.
-Internships have been performed at a wide range of sites from the Connecticut Department of Public Safety Crime Lab, to Con-Test Laboratories to the Massachusetts State Police Forensic Services Group and the Brigham & Women's Hospital Morgue.
+Internships have been performed at a wide range of sites including the Connecticut Department of Public Safety Crime Lab, Con-Test Laboratories, the Massachusetts State Police Forensic Services Group, the Springfield Police Department, Norfolk County (MA) District Attorney's Office, Suffolk Crime Lab, the Brigham & Women's Hospital Morgue, and many others.

 Study Abroad: Become a Global Citizen